>

 Actual food cost is calculated by analyzing the real-world expenses incurred by a restaurant to produce its dishes over a specific period.
 Operators use beginning and ending inventory numbers for the period, along with inventory purchases during that period, to determine how much inventory was actually used during that period.
 Calculating both theoretical and actual food cost numbers and comparing the two can help operators identify inefficiencies and opportunities for better cost control.

-Best Practices for Cost Control
+Best Practices for Controlling Food Costs

 Menu Pricing and Optimization